sergiocollado/potpourri/Notes_on_Linux/notes_on_linux_inner_workings.md

 - CFS completely fair schedule
 - CFQ completely fair queue for I/O

-the fair scheduling in linux is based on a round robin scheme, with some improvements as priority decay and other things, but you can even use a total round robin with SCHED_RR (round-robin)
+The fair scheduling in linux is based on a round robin scheme, with some improvements as priority decay and other things, but you can even use a total round robin with SCHED_RR (round-robin)

 But for real-time systems fair schedulers are not appropiate.

 So for linux, we have the POSIX RT extensions.

 In multi-core systems, as we want determinism and simplicity, AMP (Asymetric Multi-processing) is preferred to SMP (Symetric Multi-processing), because SMP tends to load bance the cores, and this is not optimal for determinims.

 For linux real-time systems we would preffer AMP policy, because each work/task, can be assigned to each corresponding core.
 For this we can use thread affinity and by-pass SMP in linux, and emulate then an AMP affinity.
 AMP makes easier to model the behavior of the system, and then its predicitility.